WoIfey/3D-Model/README.md

 ## React Three Fiber

-Trying out three-fiber and three-drei
+- Trying out three-fiber and three-drei
+  - Model from readyplayer.me
+    - Animations from mixamo